-The Company has a Long-Term Performance Incentive Plan ("2006 LTIP") pursuant to which it may award stock options, restricted stock or long-term cash payments to plan participants.
+Under the Company's LTIP, stock options, restricted stock, long-term cash payments and other types of awards can be made to participants.
 This plan is intended to assist us in attracting, retaining, and motivating employees, non-employee directors and consultants through the use of compensation that rewards long-term performance.
 The use of stock-based compensation in our long-term incentive plan balances the cash-based annual incentive bonus and cash portion of our long-term performance plan.
-The Committee also believes that stock ownership by management and equity-based performance compensation arrangements are useful tools to align the interests of management with those of Quaker's shareholders.
-Under the 2006 LTIP, a three-year performance period is used.
+The Committee believes that stock ownership by management and equity-based performance compensation arrangements are useful tools to align the interests of management with those of Quaker's shareholders.
+Under the LTIP, a three-year performance period is used.
 Generally, employees selected as award recipients hold key positions impacting the long-term success of Quaker and its subsidiaries.
 These awards are based on overlapping three-year performance periods, so a new program starts each year and a payment is made each year, if earned.

-Under the Company's 2001 Long-Term Performance Incentive Plan (the "2001 LTIP"), Mr. Naples and the other Named Executive Officers were awarded options, performance-based restricted stock, and a target cash award for the 2005-2007 performance period.
-Payment of the restricted stock and cash award is dependent upon achieving certain targeted performance over the three-year period on relative average pre-tax return on assets ("ROA") and relative total shareholder return ("TSR"), as compared in both cases to the S&P SmallCap 600 (Materials Group).
-Payout is weighted with the TSR component representing 20% of the total targeted payout.
-The threshold for the TSR component was relative performance at the 30th percentile of the comparison group, target was at the 60th percentile, and maximum was at the 85th percentile.
-The threshold for the ROA component was relative performance at the 30th percentile of the comparison group, target was at the 60th percentile, and maximum was at the 90th percentile.
-Quaker's TSR equated to a ranking in the 40th percentile of the comparison group warranting a payout of 75% of TSR target for this component (or 15% of the total target payout).
-Since the ROA benchmark data for 2007 is not available until April 2008, award amounts for ROA component for the 2005-2007 period cannot be determined at this time.
-As of September 30, 2007, Quaker's ROA for the applicable period equated to a ranking in the 40th percentile of the comparison group warranting a payout, if calculated as of that date, of 68% of ROA target for this component (or 54% of the total target payout).
+Under the Company's LTIP, Messrs.
+Naples, Barry and the other Named Executive Officers were awarded options, time-based restricted stock, and a target cash award for the 2006-2008 performance period.
+Payment of the cash award was dependent upon achieving certain targeted performance measures over the three-year period on relative total shareholder return ("TSR") as compared to the S&P SmallCap 600 (Materials Group).
+The threshold for the TSR target was relative performance at the 30 th percentile of the comparison group, target was at the 50th percentile, and maximum was at the 85th percentile.
+For this period, Quaker's TSR equated to a ranking in the 76th percentile of the comparison group warranting a payout of 88.75% of TSR maximum.